queengooborg/BambuTagger-AMS-C/README.md

 ### Wiring / Pin Assignments

-If you are not using the custom PCB
+If you are not using the custom PCB, you can manually wire all the components.

 Connect the ESP32 to a 5V power input, either via the USB port or via the VCC/Vin pin.